8 Walkthrough 2: Approaching gradebook data from a data science perspective

 )

-View the new data frame and notice which columns were selected for this new data frame.
-Also, note how all the classwork scores were gathered under new columns classwork_number
+View the new data frame and notice which columns were selected using the code above.
+Also, note how all the classwork scores were gathered under the new columns classwork_number

 and score